Noah's Ark (miniseries): Plot

-God later reveals his plan to flood the world as well, and tells Noah to build an ark.
-The animals going to the ark pass through the village, which makes the villagers angry.
-The day the world floods, the angry villagers gather in front of the ark and mock him.
+God later reveals his plan to flood the world as well, and tells Noah to build an ark to preserve life.
+Two of every species of animal going to the ark pass through the village, which makes the villagers form an angry mob to get revenge.
 When the rain starts, the villagers start to celebrate as it had not rained in years, but Noah and his family quickly board the ark with all the animals and he decided send the boys to bring three girls onboard: Miriam, Esther and Ruth.
-As the world starts to flood with all of their citizens drowning, Ruth is instructed to come without her mother though she resists doing so at first, and all of Noah's family is thus safe.
+As the world starts to flood with all of their citizens drowning, Ruth is instructed to come without her mother though she resists doing so at first, and all of Noah's family is safe.

-Many days have now passed since the flood, the same peddler they encountered the day after Sodom was destroyed by God appears in his now water-converted transportation to give them more supplies.
+Many days have now passed since the flood, the same peddler they encountered the day after Sodom and Gomorrah were destroyed by God appears in his now water-converted transportation to give them more supplies.

 The village leader and Lot are still alive and they have formed boats of their own.
 Lot has now become commander after killing the village leader in a fight.
-He orders the people on the boat to take over the ark, using ropes to try to climb over, but are beaten by Noah and his family with the help of the animals of the ark.
-God then sends a tidal wave going toward the boat, killing everyone on board as Lot gives off an evil laugh.
+He orders the people on the boat to take over the ark, using ropes to try climbing over, but are beaten by Noah and his family with the help of the animals.
+God then sends a tidal wave going toward the boat, killing everyone.

-After many months impatiently waiting on the ark, Noah and his family are finally free from it as it lands on a mountain, and a new life on Earth begins.
+After many months of trials, Noah and his family are finally free from the ark as it lands on Mount Ararat, and a new life on Earth begins.